 What is Cognitive Behavioral Therapy?

-CBT is a type of psychotherapy that changes your beliefs, thought patterns and attitudes.
+CBT is a type of psychotherapy that changes your beliefs, thought patterns, and attitudes.
 The motive for changing these thought patterns is because they are believed to be unhealthy and at the root of destructive behaviors.

 At The River Source, our counselors start by identifying the thoughts and belief systems that are influencing your behaviors.
 Once you have identified the link between your attitude and your behavior, you and your counselor will come up with a plan for handling these types of situations.
 In your plan will be action steps and practical goals.

 Over time, you’ll apply these changes to your life and respond in a more positive and constructive way to stressful situations.
-CBT can also help treat co-occurring conditions that you might be suffering with, such as post-traumatic stress disorder.
+CBT can also help treat co-occurring conditions that you might be suffering from, such as post-traumatic stress disorder.
 As you learn to approach situations differently, you won’t feel the need to engage in self-destructive behavior.